sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 07-11-2020

+- https://rmoff.net/2020/11/03/streaming-geopoint-data-from-kafka-to-elasticsearch/ Ways to stream geopoint data from Kafka to Elasticsearch

 # 06-11-2020

 - https://github.com/leobenkel/ZparkIO ZparkIO: Framework to use Spark and ZIO